QuentinRa/blog.quentinra.dev/tools/doxygen/docs/tags/structure.md

 [Go back](../c.md)

-This is how you are commenting a structure.
+This is how you are documenting a structure.
 You need to add documentation for the structure as a whole, and for each field.

 ```c
 /*!